leosac/access-control/src/general_config.md

 ==========================

-From all these configuration options, you may want to limit which one gets exported over the network when a remote command to fetch the configuration (GENERAL_CONFIG -- todo) are received.
+From all these configuration options, you may want to limit which one gets exported over the network when a remote command to fetch the global configuration is received.

 If no `<sync_source>` is present, export everything.
 Here is a list of exportable config tag: